Lokesh12121/M3_Wiper_Conytol_System_stm32f4/5_Report/README.md

 In this project, we’ve built a wiper control system using STM32F4 Discovery board.
 Here we use builtin ___button___ and ___LEDs___ to operate or visualize the project.We will control onboard four LEDs of STM32F4 discovery board with a push button.
 As you can see in the figure shown below a blue color push button is available along with four user LEDs.

 ![builtin led and button](https://github.com/Lokesh12121/M3_Wiper_Conytol_System_stm32f4/blob/main/0_Abstract/11Capture.PNG)

+### The working of motor is visualized in terms of LED action in STM32F4 - Discovery

 ## Components, Packages and Software required
 -   [STM32F4 - Discovery](https://pdf1.alldatasheet.com/datasheet-pdf/view/435284/STMICROELECTRONICS/STM32F4DISCOVERY.html) - Allow users to develop audio applications easily.
 It includes an ST-LINK/V2-A embedded debug tool, one ST-MEMS digital accelerometer, one digital microphone, one audio DAC with integrated class D speaker driver, LEDs, push-buttons, and a USB OTG Micro-AB connector.Specialized add-on boards can be connected by means of the extension header connectors.